 The next time you’re looking to tussle with a variety of catfish, many South Carolina lakes have an abundance of catfish species to be caught.
 Depending on where you live or traveling in from, lakes with catfish are situated throughout the state so that you can find something close.
-The next time you are looking to catch catfish, consider these five lakes.
+Go catfishing in South Carolina by choosing these top five lakes to catfish in South Carolina.

 What types of catfish can be caught in South Carolinas lakes?

 The name catfish sounds funny, so many people ask what is catfishing?
 Catfishing is the act of catching catfish on any body of water in a multitude of different ways.